joshuaKnauber/visual_scripting_addon_docs/visual_scripting_docs/docs/developers/node_sockets.md

 > Boolean that tells you if the socket is dynamic

 **copy_socket** [All socket types] (boolean)
-> Boolean that tells you if the dynamic socket should copy all of the properties when a socket is connected.
-This includes type, name, etc.
+> Boolean that should be set to true on a dynamic socket if you want it to copy all the properties of the connected socket.
+This includes the socket type, name, etc.

 **removable** [All socket types] (boolean)
 > Boolean that defines if this socket shows a remove button

 **addable** [All socket types, readonly] (boolean)
 > Boolean that defines if this socket shows an add button for adding another socket of this type

-**to_add_idname** [All socket types, readonly] (string)
-> Required if addable or dynamic is true.
-Should be set to the idname that is added by this socket

 **disableable** [All socket types] (boolean)
 > Shows an eye icon on the socket to disable this socket